automatisch/automatisch/packages/docs/pages/apps/datastore/actions.md

     desc: Get value from the persistent datastore.
   - name: Set value
     desc: Set value to the persistent datastore.
+  - name: Update value
+    desc: Update value in the persistent datastore.
 ---

 <script setup>